 When it comes to getting a close and comfortable shave, you must make sure everything is on point to achieve the best results.

-However, if you have overly sensitive skin, then you REALLY have no room for error otherwise you will be in discomfort and misery long after you finished shaving.
+However, if you have overly sensitive skin, you have no room for error; otherwise, you will be in discomfort and misery long after you finish shaving.

 While we recently went over the best razors for sensitive skin, we wanted to dedicate an entire article determining the best shave cream for men with sensitive skin…

 Because without a quality shave cream, any razor will fail to deliver great results for your skin.

 Here are a few that we think you’ll like: